mcosovic/FactorGraph.jl/README.md

 displayData(gbp)                            # show results
 ```

-- Synchronous message passing schedule using the native GBP algorithm in the dynamic ageing framework.
+- Synchronous message passing schedule using the native GBP algorithm in the dynamic ageing framework:
 ```julia-repl
 using FactorGraph